 Olivia Klosterman joined Omicron Delta Kappa in December 2018 as assistant director of communications and annual giving.
 At OΔK, she manages all strategic and tactical matters as they relate to annual giving, print and online communications, social media, and publications.

 She earned a Bachelor of Science with special attainments in commerce from Washington and Lee University.
 After graduation, Olivia completed a fellowship at the American Bakers Association in Washington, D.C., where she assisted with membership communication efforts.

-Olivia currently lives in Lexington, Virginia, and she is a member of the Lexington-Rockbridge Jaycees.
+Olivia currently lives in Lexington, Virginia with her fiancé Will and their dog Jones.
 Her interests include cooking, running, and horseback riding.